 by Kyle Bochanski

-About a year ago, MTI posted an article reviewing previous studies to create a list of “5 Military Rucking Rules Every Backpacker Should Know”.
+A few years ago MTI posted an article reviewing previous studies to create a list of “5 Military Rucking Rules Every Backpacker Should Know”.
 Some of these rules we tested again as we developed our MTI Route Card.
 We wanted to ensure accurate predictions of rucking times based on distance, speed, grade and pack weight.
 In doing so we found the some of the rules to be inaccurate.

 Rucking Rule #3 states that every 1% of your body weight in your pack makes you six seconds slower per mile.
 This only holds true until the subject exceeds 40% body weight in their pack.